clearviewai/msgpack-numpy-rs/README.md

 This crate uses types from `ndarray` in its public API. `ndarray` is re-exported in the crate root so that you do not need to specify it as a direct dependency.

 Furthermore, this crate is compatible with multiple versions of `ndarray` and therefore depends on a range of semver-incompatible versions, currently `>=0.15, <0.17`.
 Cargo does not automatically choose a single version of `ndarray` by itself if you depend directly or indirectly on anything but that exact range.
-In other words, this crate will get `0.16.1` as its own, separate dependency, even if you pin `ndarray` to `0.15.6` in your own project.
+For example, as of Aug, 2024, this crate may get `0.16.1` as its own, separate dependency, even if you pin `ndarray` to `0.15.6` in your own project.
 This might come as a surprise, and you will get compilation errors like:

 ```text
      = note: `ArrayBase<CowRepr<'_, f32>, Dim<IxDynImpl>>` and `ArrayBase<CowRepr<'_, f32>, Dim<IxDynImpl>>` have similar names, but are actually distinct types